prakharmrsl/easypcceo.github.io/pages/league-of-legends-mouse/league-of-legends-mouse.md

 	<a class="btn-middle" href="https://amzn.to/2LLw87c">Check Price on Amazon</a>
 </div>

+## Things to Keep in Mind

+**Ergonomics:** This is easily one of the most important things to consider if you're buying a gaming mouse.
+Whether you're playing League of Legends, Counter-Strike: Global Offensive, Battlefield or PUBG, you need a comfortable mouse.
+If you intend on gaming for hours on end, your hand will cramp if your mouse is not ergonomic.

+**Grip Type:** There are many different grip styles, and each grip has a mouse design best suited for it.
+For example, a big mouse is best for a palm grip, whereas a smaller and lighter mouse is best suited for a claw grip.

+**Sensitivity:** Sensitivity is obviously important, but it is highly dependent on the person and the game you're playing.
+I prefer a lower sensitivity because I play FPS games like CS:GO.
+I like being able to track the head of my opponents, and I use a palm grip, so a slower sensitivity works best for me.
+If you prefer the claw grip or finger tip grip, you'll need a higher sensitivity.
+With a higher sensitivity, you'll have faster reaction times, and less accuracy.

+**Wireless or Wired:** This one is completely based on personal preference.
+Each options has its own set of advantages and disadvantages.
+Wired mice are convenient in that they don't run out of battery and have a fast response time, but you can only use the mouse where the cable can reach, and the wire can become tangled.
+On the flip side, a wireless mouse is not restricted by a cable, but the batteries can die during gameplay, and response times are generally slower.

+**Programmable Buttons:** Unlike common computer mice, a gaming mouse has additional buttons, usually referred to as macros.
+Choose a mouse with as many or as little buttons as you need for your preferred genre of game.
+I'd recommend a mouse with plenty of programmable buttons for League of Legends.

+**Budget:** You'll find mice that vary in price, due to a difference in features, retailers, and performance.
+Think about what features you want, and the quality you're looking for.
+Both of these factors will determine how much you should be spending.
+(By the way, you can't go wrong with any of the mice listed above!)

 ## Types of Mouse Grips

 **Palm Grip:** The palm grip is probably the most popular grip style, because it feels relaxed and natural.
 Bigger mice are ideal for the palm grip, especially those with a steeper back arch for hand support.